facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 These are the main activities we handle:

-- Recover the documentation debt on old projects, when needed for refactoring and decision making.
+- Recover the documentation debt for old projects, when needed for refactoring and decision making.
 - Create documentation for new projects.
+These documentation can be strictly technical but can also include business aspects.
 - Create ready-to-use standard indexes and templates for colleagues (e.g. an index for software project documentation, a template for the documentation of microservices).
-- Provide consulting to colleagues who ask us for information and advice.
+- Provide consulting to colleagues who ask us for advice by giving them suggestions and links to tools that may be useful.

 ## What we do not do